foundry-rs/book/src/getting-started/installation.md

 foundryup
 ```

-If everything goes well, you will now have two binaries at your disposal: `forge` and `cast`.
+If everything goes well, you will now have three binaries at your disposal: `forge`, `cast`, and `anvil`.

 > 💡 **Tip**
 >